 Expanding Safety Net Access to Specialty Care With E-Consult:

-Best Practices, Tools and Templates for Payers, Providers, Policymakers and Patient Advocates
+Best Practices and Tools for Payers, Providers, Policymakers and Patient Advocates

 “Utility, Appropriateness, and Content of Electronic Consultations Across Medical Subspecialties: A Cohort Study”